-- 1. In the Device Setup view, mark the device whose data you want to record in the list of added devices.
-If the device has the recording status Off under Logging, no data is recorded from the device. - 2.
-Tap the Logging button. - The recording status of the device in the list of added devices changes to On. - If the device is connected to the PowerView4 and switched on, a database symbol in the menu bar indicates that data is being recorded. - You can start or end more recordings and use other functions of the PowerView4 without an active recording ending. - The recording is not interrupted by the screen saver.
+- Ensure that the supplied memory card is inserted in the memory card slot of your PowerView4 (see section Interfaces on page 21 and section Connections on page 23). - In the Device Setup view, mark the device whose data you want to record in the list of added devices.
+If the device has the recording status Off under Logging, no data is recorded from the device. - 3.
+Tap the Logging button. - ► The recording status of the device in the list of added devices changes to On. - ► A database symbol 🗐 in the menu bar indicates that data is being recorded. - You can start or end more recordings and use other functions of the PowerView4 without an active recording ending. - The recording is not interrupted by the screen saver.